 - A. Basis for preparation of consolidated financial statements: - (a) All subsidiaries are included in the Group's consolidated financial statements.
 Subsidiaries are all entities controlled by the Group.
 The Group controls an entity when the Group is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Consolidation of subsidiaries begins from the date the Group obtains control of the subsidiaries and ceases when the Group loses control of the subsidiaries. - (b) Inter-company transactions, balances and unrealised gains or losses on transactions between companies within the Group are eliminated.
-Accounting policies of subsidiaries have been adjusted where necessary to ensure consistency with the policies adopted by the Group.
+Accounting policies of subsidiaries have been adjusted where necessary to ensure consistency with the policies adopted by the Group. - B. Subsidiaries included in the consolidated financial statements:

-% of Ov vnership Main business December December Name of investor Name of subsidiary activities 31, 2022 31, 2021 Description Test Research, Inc. TEST RESEARCH USA INC. (TRU) Trading 100 100 - Test Research, Inc. TRI TEST RESEARCH EUROPE GMBH (TRE) Trading 100 100 - Test Research, Inc. TRI JAPAN CORPORATION (TRJ) Trading 100 100 - Test Research, Inc. TEST RESEARCH INNOVATION MALAYSIA SDN BHD (TRM) Trading 100 100 - Test Research, Inc. TRI KOREA CO., LTD. (TRK) Trading 100 100 -
+% of Ownership Main business December December Name of investor Name of subsidiary activities 31, 2023 31, 2022 Description Test Research, Inc. TEST RESEARCH USA INC. (TRU) Trading 100 100 - Test Research, Inc. TRI TEST RESEARCH EUROPE GMBH (TRE) Trading 100 100 - Test Research, Inc. TRI JAPAN CORPORATION (TRJ) Trading 100 100 - Test Research, Inc. TEST RESEARCH INNOVATION MALAYSIA SDN BHD (TRM) Trading 100 100 - Test Research, Inc. TRI KOREA CO., LTD. (TRK) Trading 100 100 - Test Research, Inc. TRI INVESTMENTS LIMITED (TIL) Investment holdings 100 100 -